What courses will I take in fall?

 LSFY 101 (or Honors 101/121)

-Every incoming student will take either LSFY 101 or an Honors course (Foundations or Logos).
+Every incoming first-year student will take either LSFY 101 or an Honors course (Foundations or Logos).
 LSFY stands for Liberal Studies First Year: this is our three-course sequence for first-year students that is designed to introduce you to tradition of the liberal arts and hone your foundational thinking and communication skills.
 LSFY 101 is titled Rhetoric and the Liberal Arts, and aims to improve your writing and oral communication skills.
 The winter and spring terms (LSFY 102 and 103) will focus on responding to difficult academic texts, and research-based argument, respectively.
 For further information about these courses, click here).

 A Learning Perspective (LP) Course or a Major Course

 In addition to LSFY 101, most students will take at least one course in the six Learning Perspectives (LPs) in the first term.
 The six Perspectives are the Arts, the Individual and Society, Literature, the Past, Human Values, and the Natural World.
 For some students that will be a course of their choice from the many courses Augustana offers.
 For others it may be a course that applies to their major.
 At the time of registration, each student is provided a matrix of courses that shows all open courses that fulfill graduation requirements and are appropriate for first-year students.
-You can browse a matrix of the general education courses on the Augustana Advising website here.
-Click on "Matrix of AGES courses" when you get to this page.
+An advisor will help you understand your choices at Orientation & Registration.

 Foreign language course

-If you are beginning a language or were placed into a 101 language course, we encourage you to take the first term of a foreign language in the fall.
+If you are beginning a language or were placed into the 101 course level, we encourage you to take the first term of a foreign language in the fall.
 At Orientation, you'll learn more about the requirements and your options.
 For more information about foreign language requirements at Augustana, please click here.